Your ideas matter.

 Meet Your Guide

-I work with motivated non-native English speakers who want to sound more natural, more professional, and more fluent in English so that they can achieve their personal, professional, and academic goals.
+I’m Kim, and I'm an accent reduction and communication coach.
+I work with motivated non-native English speakers who want to sound more natural, more professional, and more fluent in English so that they can achieve their personal and professional goals.